iri/RIGAL/README.md

 # RIGAL

-RIGAL is a programming language for compiler writing, developed by Mikhail Auguston and Vadim Engelson.
-RIGAL was designed and implemented in 1987–1988 at the Institute of Mathematics and Computer Science, University of Latvia (Rainis Blvd.
-29, Riga, LV-1459, Latvia)
+RIGAL is a specialized programming language created for writing compilers.
+It was originally developed by M. Auguston and V. Engelson at the University of Latvia (USSR) during 1987-1990.

 This repository includes RIGAL to C compiler, examples, detailed language description and user guide.